Wallyford Learning Campus

-Commissioned by East Lothian Council through the Hub South East Scotland, this project comprises the design and construction of a modern education facility which is both flexible and utilised all year round.
-The first project in Phase 1 of the Scottish Government’s Learning Estate Investment Programme (LEIP) to reach site, the Wallyford Learning Campus provides modern teaching and social spaces for 950 secondary pupils, a 50 pupil severe and complex needs ‘School of Excellence’ alongside a specialist provision Community Hub for Adults with complex needs.
+Commissioned by East Lothian Council through the Hub South East Scotland, this project comprises the design and construction of a modern education facility which is flexible, sustainable and utilised all year round.
+The first project in Phase 1 of the Scottish Government’s Learning Estate Investment Programme (LEIP) to reach site, Wallyford Learning Campus provides modern teaching and social spaces for 950 secondary pupils as well as a dedicated science, technology, engineering, arts and maths (STEAM) centre, 50 pupil severe and complex needs school, hydrotherapy pool and specialist provision community hub for adults with complex needs.

-The vision is for the entire building and site to act as a learning space, not just the formal class bases or subject areas.
-Through integration of modern teaching ‘plazas’ and digital ‘bridges’ offering flexibility and open learning opportunities, the plan ensures that users can see learning happening and provides links to activities that will inspire and bring users from varying backgrounds together.
+The vision for the entire building and site was to act as a learning space, not just the formal class bases or subject areas.
+Through integration of modern teaching ‘plazas’ and digital ‘bridges’ offering flexibility and open learning opportunities, the plan ensured that users can see learning happening and provides links to activities that inspire and brings users from varying backgrounds together.